mrange/hron/languages/groovy/README.md

 Following is a typical usage of the parser from groovy:

     def hron = """\
-    @greet
+    @welcome
     	=title
     		Weldome to HRON
     	=copy
     		HRON is a new data format which which is easy to read and
     		supports multi line strings.

     		Best,
-        The Developers"""
+    		The Developers
+    	@author
+    		=firstName
+    			Bob
+    		=lastName
+    			Developer

+"""

     def hron = new HronParser().parseText(hron)

+    assert hron instanceof Map
-    assert hron.title == "Welcome to HRON"
+    assert hron.welcome.title == "Welcome to HRON"
-    assert hron.copy.readLines()[5] == "The Developers"
+    assert hron.welcome.copy.readLines()[5] == "The Developers"
+    assert hron.author instanceof Map
+    assert hron.author.firstName == "Bob"

 For a few more examples of how you can use the parser, take a look at the spock specifications in src/test/groovy (see [the spock web site](http://code.google.com/p/spock/) for details on spock).